hanyam/TaskManagement/docs/SOLUTION_TECHNICAL_GUIDELINES.md

 - **DatePicker** (`src/ui/components/DatePicker.tsx`): Beautiful calendar component using `react-day-picker` with RTL and i18n support.
 Use with React Hook Form `Controller` for form integration.
 - **LocaleSwitcher** (`src/core/routing/LocaleSwitcher.tsx`): Button component showing opposite language indicator ("ع" for English, "en" for Arabic) for quick locale switching.
 - All select dropdowns have automatic RTL arrow positioning via CSS.

+**Translation Keys Structure:**
+- Namespace-based: `tasks:forms.create.title`
+- Nested structure: `tasks:forms.progress.fields.progressPercentage`
+- ICU formatting: `tasks:list.summary` with `{start}`, `{end}`, `{total}` placeholders
+- Pluralization: `tasks:attachments.upload.selectedFiles` with `{count, plural, ...}`

+**Complete Localization Coverage:**
+- All form labels and placeholders
+- All button labels and actions
+- All error messages (from backend and frontend validation)
+- All status names and descriptions
+- All table headers and metadata
+- All toast notifications
+- All dialog titles and descriptions

 ---